liferay-design/liferay.design/src/markdown/lexicon/core-components/charts/chart-interaction.md

 ---
-title: "Interaction"
+title: 'Interaction'
-description: "A description of the basic expected interaction behaviors for all charts."
+description: 'A description of the basic expected interaction behaviors for all charts.'
-layout: "guide"
+layout: 'guide'
 order: 223
+draft: false
 ---

 ### Interaction events